pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

    direction, it will highlight the corresponding scale handle.

-   You can interact with the contents of a panel (if it supports it) by pointing the grip hover guide towards the board.
+   You can interact with the contents of a panel (if it supports it) by pointing the grip hover guide towards the panel.
 If the controller is low enough (relative to the panel), it will allow you to grip drag the bottom bar, as shown here.